Science Of Ripening: Why Do Bananas Change Color When Ripening?

 At the molecular level, there is cell division, as well as starch to sugar conversion, translating green hard bananas to sweet and sumptuous yellow ripe bananas, enticing frugivores and humans alike.

 Bananas are not a delicacy exclusive to our primate cousins.
 We, as a global civilization, have been consuming bananas for centuries.
-Now, in highly our industrialized society, we conduct large-scale import and export activities involving these delectable fruits.
-In fact, bananas are the best-selling item at Walmart, beating out the likes of Coke and Pepsi.
-Annually, an average American consumes over 25 pounds of bananas!
+Today, in our highly industrialized society, we conduct large-scale import and export activities involving these delectable fruits.
+In fact, bananas are the best-selling item at Walmart, beating out the likes of Coke and Pepsi—the retailer moves around 1.7 billion pounds of bananas every year.
+Annually, an average American consumes about 27 pounds of bananas, roughly 90 fruits per person.

 People like ripe bananas, so special ripening chambers exist where imported bananas are immediately kept so that they reach the market in a ripe and delicious form.
 We will look into both the contemporary and ancient methods of banana ripening and preservation in this article, in addition to uncovering the science behind the changing color of ripening bananas.